Aliases for CASC3 Gene

 The product of this gene is a core component of the exon junction complex (EJC), a protein complex that is deposited on spliced mRNAs at exon-exon junctions and functions in nonsense-mediated mRNA decay (NMD).
 The encoded protein binds RNA and interacts with two other EJC core components.
 It is predominantly located in the cytoplasm, but shuttles into the nucleus where it localizes to nuclear speckles. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CASC3 Gene

 CASC3 (Cancer Susceptibility Candidate 3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and RNA transport.
-GO annotations related to this gene include RNA binding and enzyme binding.
+Among its related pathways are Transport of Mature Transcript to Cytoplasm and RNA Polymerase II Transcription Termination.
+GO annotations related to this gene include poly(A) RNA binding and enzyme binding.

 UniProtKB/Swiss-Prot for CASC3 Gene